 William Hill Estate dates from 1978 and was founded by William (Bill) Hill.
 While traveling through Europe Bill became bitten by the wine bug, especially from his time spent in Burgundy.
 Bill moved to the San Francisco Bay area from Oklahoma to attend Stanford University and eventually moved to Napa Valley in 1974.
 He made his first wine in 1976 from Mt.
 Veeder but never released it.
 A year later he made another vintage; this was the first vintage released under his new winery at the time using his namesake, William Hill.
 For many years the William Hill wines were made at other wineries; the current winery was built in the late 1980s.
 William sold the winery in 1992 and it has since changed hands several times.
-E & J Gallo Winery has owned the winery and property since 2007.
+GALLO has owned the winery and property since 2007.

 Bill is a pioneer of vineyard development in California, Oregon and Washington.
 In 1998 he co-founded Pacific Premiere Vineyards and during 13 years with the company he oversaw the development of thousands of acres of high-end vineyards throughout the west coast of the USA encompassing some 40+ premiere properties.
 Incidentally the first Napa vineyard he developed was on Diamond Mountain in the mid 1970s – a piece of property he called Diamond Mountain Ranch now owned by Sterling Vineyards.
 And Bill developed the vineyard site on Mt.
 Veeder for what later became the Hess Collection Estate Vineyard.

 Over the years, Bill has worked with a number of Napa’s more influential winemakers or winery owners including André Tchelistcheff, Ric Forman, Donald Hess and Robert Craig.
 Much later, Bill opened Silverado Studios; a brief foray into operating a tasting room along the southern part of the Silverado Trail which is now owned by Laird Family Estate.
-Today, Bill owns Broken Rock Vineyard, a 90-acre site about 2 miles in on Atlas Peak Road (not far from William Hill Winery, this vineyard supplies fruit to select premium producers as well as to his family’s own brand, Prime Solum).
+Today, Bill owns Broken Rock Vineyard, a 96-acre site about 2 miles in on Atlas Peak Road (not far from William Hill Winery, this vineyard supplies fruit to select premium producers as well as to his family’s own brand, Prime Solum).

 William Hill Winery is located about a mile from the entrance to the Silverado Country Club (home of PGA and Senior PGA events).
-Due to its proximity to the golf course, the Silverado Country Club often refers guests here.
+Due to its proximity to the golf course, the Silverado Country Club often referred guests here.
 And while the winery is in the country, it is only about a 12-minute drive from downtown Napa.

 The winery sits in a beautiful location and is perched on top of a hill surrounded by rolling hills and estate vineyards.
 The site is approximately 200 acres of which 140+ are planted to vineyards – nearly all to Bordeaux red varieties including the majority variety, Cabernet Sauvignon.
 Smaller vineyard blocks include Merlot, Petit Verdot, Malbec and Cabernet Franc.